The College Academic Program

-Four MAT programs are offered in the Summer Session for experienced teachers: arts and humanities for secondary school teachers, liberal arts for elementary school teachers, integrated natural sciences, and Southwest studies for teachers of all grade levels.
+The Summer Session offers MAT programs for experienced teachers who do not require licensure.
 These programs are designed to offer degree candidates opportunities to expand their knowledge in a variety of fields, acquire knowledge they can apply to their profession, and examine new developments in the field of education.

-Degree candidates are required to complete a minimum of eight Colorado College units (32 semester hours), write one master’s research paper, pass an oral defense of the research paper, and complete two colloquia — weeklong afternoon seminars on current topics of concern to educators.
+Degree candidates are required to complete a minimum of eight Colorado College units (32 semester hours.)
+Teachers in the summer MAT program have two options to complete their final unit of credit: a master’s research paper that includes an oral defense of the research paper, or a directed readings paper and participation in a Capstone Seminar.
 The degree must be completed in no more than six summers.
 Up to four semester hours of graduate credit earned within the past seven years at other accredited colleges or universities may be applied toward the degree.

 Information about these programs, special teacher tuition scholarships, and applications are available at the Summer Session office.